solo-io/gloo/docs/content/guides/integrations/service_mesh/istio.md

 3. Create a `value-overrides.yaml` file with the following content:
 - Set `istioIntegration.disableAutoinjection` to `true` so that Istio does not automatically inject a sidecar to the gateway proxy pods.
 This way, Gloo can configure the sidecar.
 - Set `global.istioIntegration.enabled` to `true` so that the Istio proxy is added to the gateway deployment.
 This way, the gateway proxy can use Istio certs despite not being in the mesh.
 Gloo uses a default sidecar configuration, which you can review in the [`gloo` project on GitHub](https://github.com/solo-io/gloo/blob/main/install/helm/gloo/templates/7-gateway-proxy-deployment.yaml).
-You can also use the `global.istioSDS.customSidecars[]` setting to provide your own sidecar configuration for the Gloo Edge Gateway.
+You can also use the `global.istioSDS.customSidecars[]` setting to provide your own sidecar configuration for the Gloo Gateway Gateway.
-- Specify image fields under `global.glooMtls.istioProxy.image` and `global.glooMtls.sds.image` corresponding with the version of Istio and Gloo Edge installed respectively
+- Specify image fields under `global.glooMtls.istioProxy.image` and `global.glooMtls.sds.image` corresponding with the version of Istio and Gloo Gateway installed respectively
   - The default Istio version is 1.22.0
    ```yaml
    global: